Squirrelcoding/mailCaptcha/README.md

 verify.createCode("myCode") //Create the code verify.verify(code) //Verifies the code!
 If you do not use the customCode function, it will just give you a random 6 digit code
 ```
+# Known Bugs

+- `alert` and `prompt` dont work, we will add support for this sometime!